 2) It may not be quick.

 We can't promise that the DVLA will accept documentation from the museum as proof of manufacture date, and have heard conflicting stories about this.
 However, it worked for us - eventually.
-See 'A success story' for an account of our experiences.
+See 'An early success story' for an account of our experiences.
 It wasn't plain sailing, but we got there in the end.
 If you fancy giving it a try, here's the link to the appropriate page on the website.
 You'll then have to send a copy of the certificate to the DVLA for them to pass judgement.
 We strongly advise against sending the original.

 In the olden days, Volkswagen (UK) would provide production data free-of-charge to anyone who asked about their car.
 However, this became very common knowledge, and VW were swamped with enquiries.
 We can't really blame them for calling a halt to the free service, and introducing paid-for certificates from the museum.
 If you are fortunate enough to have an old letter from Volkswagen (UK) confirming your car's date of manufacture, this should suffice as proof of age for tax and MOT exemption.
 At least one member of the Last Edition Beetle Register has had success using one of these, but it was dated 2002.
 Don't bother asking now, though - they'll say no.